captionpoint/CaptionPoint-Server/public/will.md

 Oh, you think you’re being funny?
 ---
 ## BAR PATRON 2: (mock stuttering)
+Oh, not as f-f-
+--
-Oh, not as f-f-funny as it was watching Johnny all those years ago.
+funny as it was watching Johnny all those years ago.
 ---
 ## BAR PATRON 1: (mock stuttering)
+I do m-m-
+--
-I do m-m-miss the crackling of old St-St-Stuttering Heminges.
+miss the crackling of old St-St-
+--
+Stuttering Heminges.
 ---
 .char[
 ## HENRY: